"International Journal of Physical Education, Sports and Health"

 Statistics: Data were analyzed using IBM SPSS v21.0 software.
 Pearson coefficient of correlation test was used to measure the correlation between PCA and performance.

 Results: All teams had average level of anxiety (SCAT score lies between 13 and 26).
 There was a moderate negative correlation between PCA and performance (p<0.01).

 Conclusion: The present study supports that as the PCA level decreases the performance increases amongst national level inter-university football teams.
 Pages: 221-223 | 503 Views 17 DownloadsDownload Full Article:

 How to cite this article:

-Varun Singh and Sonu Punia.
+Varun Singh, Sonu Punia.
 Measurement of pre-competition anxiety in women football players among universities of central zone of India.
-International Journal of Physical Education, Sports and Health.
-2017; 4(5): 221-223.
+Int J Phys Educ Sports Health 2017;4(5):221-223.